Cloud Versus On Site License for Access Control

 Today, much more powerful computer systems are able to handle many applications as well as many remote users (over the Internet).
 The advent of high-speed Internet connections has helped to make this approach much more feasible.

 Multiple computers are operated in server farms and provide increased performance, reliability, and security.
 Some people differentiate the terms “cloud storage” and “cloud computing”.
 Cloud storage is used to just store information, rather than provide computing services.
 It can be considered a subset of cloud computing.
 Various services such as Dropbox, Google Drive, and Apple iCloud are popular storage applications.
 Cloud Computing provides computer resources for applications such as web sites, scientific simulations, and computations, as well as door access control and remote IP security video management.

 Cloud computing is more than just shared resources.
 Besides providing faster computing processors, it also increases reliability and security.
 The computer resources are also more flexible, allowing easier expansion of services.

 - Cost reduction for software services: Capital Expense is reduced because you don’t require a local computer server, and the software is considered a monthly expense rather than a capital purchase.

 - Device and location independence: Users can use a web browser no matter where they are.
-As more and more people work off-site, the remote access capability becomes very important.
+As more and more people work off-site, remote access capability becomes very important.
 This is an excellent solution for multi-site organizations that would like central or even regional control.

-- Maintenance and support of cloud computer systems is much easier to handle since you don’t need to install anything on any of the local computers.
+- Maintenance and support of cloud computer systems are much easier to handle since you don’t need to install anything on any of the local computers.
 Your information is backed up at the center.
 This provides secure data retention that can be used in case of any disaster.